J-Boehm/VanishBar/README.md

 Usage: VanishBar.exe [-t] -h/-s

 -t    When this argument is given, messages won't be shown.

 -h    Hide the taskbar

 -s    Show the taskbar again

+The compiled application can be downloaded from the 'Debug' directory.